 These days most people are very concerned about protecting their privacy while using the Internet.

-If you happen to value your online privacy you’ll probably be interested in the results of a new study on browser privacy that has just been released to the public.
+If you happen to value your online privacy you’ll probably be interested in the results of a recent study on browser privacy that released to the public a few months back.

 The School of Computer Science & Statistics at Trinity College in Dublin, Ireland recently conducted an in-depth study to determine which of the most popular web browsers did the best job at protecting the privacy of their users.

 After all was said and done they concluded that the Brave browser was the most private browser of them all, far exceeding the browser that came in at number two.

 If you’re interested you can read the entire results summary for yourself, but here is the gist of the findings:

 “In summary, based on our measurements we find that the browsers split into three distinct groups from this privacy perspective.
 In the first (most private) group lies Brave, in the second Chrome, Firefox and Safari and in the third (least private) group lie Edge and Yandex.